lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_possibility.md

 could not use it, could only wonder at it.
 These choices are not fixed lines but ancient agreements passed down, rooted in the needs of survival, in utility, in the stories we told ourselves to make sense of the world.
-What we separate from totality is what we choose to see ever more closely-to dimensionalize, recursively.
+What we separate from totality is what we choose to see ever more closely—to dimensionalize, recursively.
 But in doing so, we risk forgetting the whole from which the parts came.